 In these types of patent infringement cases, our Houston patent attorneys can in effect defend both you and your customers, and if we are successful in obtaining a declaratory judgment, we will have the patent declared invalid before you are required to provide indemnity.

 When defending claims brought by patent trolls, we work to not only assess exposure to damages and validity of claims, but to also develop tailored strategies for securing the best possible results given the circumstances at hand.
 In many cases, this begins with the motion to dismiss, which will allege that the patent does nothing more than describe a well-known, and typically obvious, abstract idea, or raise arguments as to a claim’s failure to identify the infringing product, insufficient rights of the plaintiff, or improper jurisdiction.

 Patent trolls’ business models focus on getting as much money as possible as soon so possible.
 As a firm that represents legitimate and successful businesses across Texas, we draw a hard line in the sand when clients face illegitimate claims, and work aggressively to defend against recurrent claims and demands for what are, in effect, ransoms.

-Our Houston business litigation lawyers are dedicated to fighting on behalf of a diverse clientele in challenging intellectual property disputes and patent infringement cases.
-If you wish to discuss your potential matter with a member of our team, and learn how our background, decades of experience, and breadth of knowledge can be of benefit to you, call (713) 909-7323 or use our online form to arrange an initial consultation with our patent attorneys in Houston.
+Our lawyers are dedicated to fighting on behalf of a diverse clientele in challenging intellectual property disputes and patent infringement cases.
+If you wish to discuss your potential matter with a member of our team, and learn how our background, decades of experience, and breadth of knowledge can be of benefit to you, call (713) 909-7323 or use our online form to arrange an initial consultation with our patent attorneys.